julian-berks/JBBTEST/README.md

 to Modify
 =========
-Most settings, including the region and availability zones available are configurable via the main.tf file.
+Most settings, including the region and availability zones are configurable via variables defined in the main.tf file.

 Logging
 =======